nexus-xyz/nexus-zkvm/vm/src/cpu/instructions/README.md

     }
 ```

-Here are the steps to implement the `InstructionExecutor` trait for the custom instruction:
+Here are the steps to implement the `InstructionExecutor` trait for the new instruction:

 1. `decode` function:
    - Extracts operands `(rd, rs1, rs2)` from the instruction.